 |Wells Fargo||7–10 business days||7–10 business days||1-800-642-4720|

-Also, keep in mind that some card issuers, like American Express, for example, may offer you a virtual credit card number that can be entered in a mobile wallet.
+Also, keep in mind that some card issuers, like American Express, may offer you a virtual credit card number that can be entered into a mobile wallet.
 If you are eligible, you could use your virtual card number for purchases instantly after approval.

 If you’re looking to get a credit card and you want to get it fast, there are a few things you can do to speed up the process so you can start utilizing your credit as soon as possible.

 To save time during the approval process, you may want to consider an “instant approval” credit card that can shave a few days off the overall process of getting a credit card.
 The way instant approval credit cards work is that the issuer alerts the applicant if they are approved or not within seconds of submitting their application.

 Those who are having trouble getting their hands on new credit may not want to wait days to find out they’re approved just to start the process over with a different issuer, an instant approval credit card may save them a decent amount of time.

 While the timeline varies by credit card issuer (as shown above), if you really want to gain access to your physical card faster, you may be able to pay an extra fee in exchange for expedited shipping.
 It can take 7 to 10 business days for a new credit card to be processed, packaged and shipped.
 If expedited shipping is an option, you may be able to get your card in the mail sooner.

 With access to the internet, you can make plenty of purchases from home without an actual physical credit card available.
 After approving an applicant for a new credit card, some issuers provide their customers with a credit card number immediately that can be used for online purchases.
 These credit card numbers can also be added to digital wallets.

 Apply for an instant use card